Results of the Work – 2/12/15

 Bob Bollow

-Thanks for your prayers for the ministry and for evangelism today if you had a chance.
-God blessed the work.
+So thanks for your prayers for the ministry and evangelism today if you had a chance.
+God really blessed with some good conversations.

 In Him,